hnaderi/edomata/docs/tutorials/0_getting_started.md

 ### Edomaton
 An `Edomaton` is an event-driven automata (pl.
 Edomata) that can do the following:

-- read current state
+- read the current state
 - ask what is requested (command message)
 - perform side effects
-- decide (as described in decision above)
+- decide (as described in the decision above)
 - notify (emit notifications, integration events, ...)
 - output a value